- Dog Cooling Vests: Summary Table

 Some may find the Ruffwear to be a little bulky for their tastes – but it gets the job done.
 For practical purposes, this vest has a leash portal which allows leash attachment for taking your dog walking.

 It also means this can be worn in conjunction with a walking harness (such as the Ruffwear Front Range No-Pull harness) – so you don’t have to trade comfort for control and safety.

 The cooling vest comes in six sizes – so remember to measure your dog before you buy.

 Small is also for smaller breeds like Cocker Spaniels and beagles.

 Medium suits medium-sized breeds like Border Collies and Samoyeds.

-Large for Labrador retrievers and German shepherds and finally XL for very large breeds like Rottweilers and American bulldogs.
+Large for Labrador retrievers and German shepherds and finally XL for huge breeds like Rottweilers and American bulldogs.

 2. Ruffwear Jetstream Lightweight Cooling Vest

 |RUFFWEAR Lightweight Cooling Vest for Dogs, Medium Sized Breeds, Size: Medium, Salamander Orange,...||63 Reviews||Buy on Amazon|